 Steph Curry failed to hit a three-pointer for the first time this season against the Bucks on Thursday.
-Milwaukee annihilated 134-111 at the Bay and Steph suffered a groin injury, forcing him to sit out the entire fourth period.
+Compounding that was Milwaukee annihilated the Dubs, 134-111, in the Bay, and Steph suffered a groin injury, forcing him to sit out the entire fourth period.
 He underwent an MRI after the game, and coach Steve Kerr updated the media on Friday, telling them it was basically just a strained groin.

 Despite the good news, Steph is a scratch for Saturday's game against the Nets